-Alternative entry is available for selected courses for those who can demonstrate equivalence to Curtin’s ATAR entry through the submission of a portfolio that demonstrates evidence of your academic achievements, qualifications and ability.
+Demonstrate the equivalence to our ATAR entry by submitting a portfolio that demonstrates evidence of your academic achievements, qualifications and ability.

-If you have not met Curtin’s admission criteria, Curtin also offers a range of enabling programs which are tailored to suit specific types of students.
+Enabling programs are tailored to suit specific types of students.

 Higher education diploma programs